yanxx297/fast-pokeemu/README.md

 make
 ```

-To compile the modified version of FuzzBALL required by Fast PokeEMU , switch to [tools/emuFuzzBall/](https://github.umn.edu/yanxx297/fast-pokeemu/tree/master/tools/emuFuzzBall/) and run `make`.
+To compile the modified version of FuzzBALL required by Fast PokeEMU , switch to [tools/emuFuzzBall/](tools/emuFuzzBall/) and run `make`.
-You should find a binary named `emu_fuzzball` if succeed.
+You can find a binary named `emu_fuzzball` if succeed.

 PokeEMU version FuzzBALL use [Z3](https://github.com/Z3Prover/z3) as its default solver.
 Before you can use emu_fuzzball, make sure you compile Z3.